SoarGroup/SoarGroup.github.io/README.md

 The website is not yet fully migrated from the old site, and is still under construction.

+The site is built using the [MkDocs](https://www.mkdocs.org/), a static site generator that uses Markdown files to generate a website.
+The theme is [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 ## Setup/Running

     python -m venv